wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                     </div>
                                     <div class="param-description">
-                                        <p>Specify the well-known members in the cluster in both nodes as shown below.
-For example, when you configure one ESB node, you need to specify the other nodes in the cluster as well-known members as shown below.
-The port value for the WKA node must be the same value as it's localMemberPort (in this case it is 4000).
-Note that You can also use IP address ranges for the hostname (e.g., 192.168.1.2-10).
+                                        <p>Specify the well-known members in the cluster in both nodes of a two-node cluster.
+For example, when you configure one Micro Integrator node, you need to specify the other nodes in the cluster as well-known member.
+The port value for the WKA node must be the same value as its <b>local_member_port</b> (in this case it is 4000).<details class="warning classes" open="open"><summary>Note</summary><p>You can also use IP address ranges for the hostname (e.g., 192.168.1.2-10).
 However, you can define a range only for the last portion of the IP address.
 Smaller the range, faster the time it takes to discover members since each node has to scan a lesser number of potential members.
-The best practice is to add all the members (including itself) in all the nodes to avoid any conflicts in configurations.</p>
+The best practice is to add all the members (including itself) in all the nodes to avoid any conflicts in configurations.</p></details></p>
                                     </div>
                                 </div>
                             </div><div class="param">